rimchristian/Hotel-Reservation-ML-Model/README.md

 ### Business Problem: The online hotel reservation channels have dramatically changed booking possibilities and customers' behavior.
 - Reservations can get called off due to cancellations or no-shows.
 Depending on the resuls, hotel managers should consider readjusting the feels that affect the reservation.
 - It would be convenient for hotels to have a model to predict if a guest will actually come.
 This can help hotels plan logistics, such as personal and food requirements.
 - Models that offer more rooms.
+- I built a Decision Tree Classifier and KNN Machine Learning Model on making predictions of how booking was cancelled in an hotel.

 ### Feature Importance
 - Which features are most important to predict cancelations?